base-org/web/apps/base-docs/tutorials/docs/4_smart-wallet-and-onchainkit.md

 The [Coinbase Smart Wallet] is a great way to onboard new users to onchain apps, and offers a number of experiential improvements to existing crypto users as well.
 As we're in a period of adoption and transition, a pain point has developed where a user with both the Smart Wallet and a browser-extension EOA can't always select the wallet they want while connecting to an app.

-In this tutorial, you'll learn how to improve that experience when using [RainbowKit] to connect your users to your app.
-An even easier development path can be found in our tutorial for [using the Wallet component] from [OnchainKit], which uses RainbowKit under the hood.
+In this tutorial, you'll learn how to more easily improve that experience by using [Wallet] component from [OnchainKit] to connect your users to your app.

 ---